 You may have seen the bright yellow, tubular flowers of cat's claw vine twinkling in the treetops each spring.
-This eye-catching vine is actually an invasive plant that can spread to wild areas, crowding out native species.
+But this eye-catching vine is actually an aggressive plant that can spread to wild areas, crowding out native species.
 It is predicted to be invasive and not recommended by UF/IFAS.

 It uses the three-pronged, claw-like structures along its stem to climb aggressively up trees, reaching heights up to 50 feet.
 Cat's claw vine can also spread across the ground, forming a mat that smothers other vegetation.